verb (used with object), ra·cial·ized, ra·cial·iz·ing.

 Recently, I was reminded just how far we have come from our difficult past of racial discrimination.

 I was sitting in the Tim Hortons on Pembina across from the university with a friend of mine, a 75-year-old former U of M student and professor.
 In the midst of our conversation, my attention was drawn to the room around me and in that moment I was struck by the diversity of the crowd.

-I saw a person wearing a Hijab sitting next to a family from India, their little baby sitting in a stroller.
+I saw a person wearing a Hijab sitting next to a family from India, their little baby sitting in a car seat stroller.
 A group of white seniors sat next to a table where a young black man and white women were talking with each other.
 A family speaking Arabic was seated at the table next to mine.
 And I realized that this scene would have been nearly impossible when my 75-year-old friend was my age.

 When he was a student, people his age in the United States were participating in the Civil Rights movement.
 Some were shot and killed by the Ku Klux Klan for standing up for equal rights and human dignity.
 About that time, right here in Canada, it was not until the year 1960 that Aboriginal people living on reserves were given the right to vote.